greentfrapp/project-asimov/guide_basics.md

 More urgently, we need to consider the effects of present AI systems on human moral ideals.

 AI systems can promote human values.
 Low-cost automated medical diagnoses enable more accessible medical services.
 Fraud detection algorithms in banks help to prevent illegitimate transactions.
+Image recognition algorithms help to automatically detect images of child abuse and identify victims.

 But AI can also violate human values.
 The use of generative models to create fake articles, videos and photos threatens our notion of truth.
 The use of facial recognition on public cameras disrupt our conventional understanding of privacy.
 The use of biased algorithms to hire workers and sentence criminals violate our values of fairness and justice.